pyinstaller/pyinstaller/doc/source/Manual.rst

 for developing software for Mac OS X. It can be also installed from your ``Mac OS X Install DVD``.
 It is not necessary to install the version 4 of Xcode.

+On Solaris and AIX the bootloader is tested with gcc.

 On Windows you can use MinGW (gcc for Windows) and Visual Studio C++ (msvc) compilers.
 Python development libraries are usually installed together with Python.